AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 The Smart Content Service is available for purchase as an add-on to AEM.
 After you purchase, an email is sent to the administrator of your organization with a link to Adobe IO.

 The administrator can follow the link to integrate the Smart Content Service with AEM.
-To integrate the service with AEM Assets, see [Configure Smart Tags](config-smart-tags-feature.md).
+To integrate the service with AEM Assets, see [configure Smart Tags](#configure-asset-tagging-using-the-smart-content-service).

 The onboarding process is complete when the administrator configures the service and adds users in AEM.